AyrtonPereira/openbank-management-system/README.md

 # Open Bank Project 🚀

 ## About the Project
+This is a simple project created only to be an example of code, created using Vue 3 and Tailwind.

 ### First Step
 1. You'll need to have installed `node` and `pnpm`